ch-uppp/mh-sentiment-drift-ai/README.md

 ### Testing and Evaluation

 Initial testing has been done on synthetic emotional narratives and anonymized mental health counselling sessions.
-We're developing a benchmark set for more rigorous evaluation of tone shift detection performance across domains.
+We're developing a benchmark set for more rigorous evaluation of tone shift detection performance across domain

-### Extending This Repo

-- Swap out the sentiment model via the `model_adapter` interface.
-- Customize drift detection logic (`detector.py`) for your own windowing strategy.
-- Add streaming support for real-time LLM applications.

-### Join Us

-This repo is a building block in creating emotionally adaptive AI systems that respond to human tone with care and context.
-If you're working on GenAI, mental health, or safety alignment, we’d love to collaborate.